Deadlier fires, hurricanes, floods: More ahead

-California is aflame.
-Nearly 700,000 acres are burning from over 370 distinct wildfires that have forced tens of thousands of residents to evacuate.
+California is on fire.
+Over 1 million acres are burning across the state, with limited containment, causing death and distruction with no end in sight.
 The deadliest and most damaging conflagrations are the result of over 10,000 lightning strikes in the San Francisco Bay Area alone, driven by a week of extreme heat that climbed into the triple digits and culminated in a 130-degree record in the hottest part of the state (and the third-hottest recorded temperature ever, if verified).

 First, the facts: Natural disasters are -- statistically speaking -- getting both worse and more frequent.
 Wildfire season is longer and more destructive than at any time in recorded history.
 In the US, flood zones encompass more homes than ever before.
 And hurricanes are striking with more destructive power than in years past.
 That much is indisputable.